E-News | Blog | Website | Social Media | By the Seasons | For PYO, CSAs, & Farm Stands

 Share your story: Why are you a climate-friendly farmer?

 Did you become an organic farmer because you wanted to build your land and/or community’s resilience to climate change?
 Or did learning about this potential resilience reinvigorate your dedication to organic farming somewhere along the way?
 Does the knowledge that your work is building more resilient landscapes and communities keep you going when the going gets tough?
 Share your story with your community: reinforce the message that climate resilience is important to you and integral to your practices, take your readers along for a reflection or a recent vignette…make it personal!

 Each of the e-news blurbs below focuses on one of the climate-friendly campaign’s five talking points, except for the last one, which focuses on the intersection of food access and climate-friendly farming.
 Feel free to make them your own or just copy, paste, and send!
-Each blurb includes a link to related photos and/or graphics, so everything you need is right here.
+Peruse the full media folder for imagery or use the related photos and/or graphics that are suggested with each blurb.
+We also have a banner graphic that looks nice in email newsletters.
 You may also notice that each e-news blurb corresponds to a blog post included in this toolkit–feel free to publish those blog posts on your website and link to them in these corresponding e-news blurbs.

 Jump to theme:

 - Organic practices protect natural resources